yogitadarade/yogitadarade/README.md

-### 👋 Hi, There
+### 👋 Hi there, My name is Yogita👋
-I am Yogita ,passionate learner , a Data Analyst , a Datascientist.
+I am passionate about combining data with statistics and programming to generate actionable insight and solve business problem.

 #### 💥About me